University College Cork: Campus

-Since 1986, 2.5 tonnes of uranium rods have been stored in the basement of the UCC physics department.
-The uranium was originally given to Ireland by the US as part of the Atoms for Peace programme, however due to public opposition, the reactor was dismantled during the 1980s.
-As there is no nuclear waste site in Ireland, the uranium remains on campus.
+Since 1986, 2.5 tonnes of uranium rods had been stored in the basement of the UCC physics department, for use in a sub critical assembly (SCA) for research and training purposes.
+The uranium was originally given to Ireland by the US as part of the Atoms for Peace programme, however, due to public opposition, the reactor was disassembled during the 1980s.
+As there is no nuclear waste site in Ireland, the uranium remained on campus, with the last update on its status from then-Minister for Education Ruari Quinn being that it was securely stored in a radioactive waste store until it could be permanently relocated off-campus.

 In 2006, the university re-opened the Crawford Observatory, a structure built in 1880 on the grounds of the university by Sir Howard Grubb.
 Grubb, son of the Grubb telescope building family in Dublin, designed the observatory and built the astronomical instruments for the structure.
 The university paid for an extensive restoration and conservation of the building and the three main telescopes, the Equatorial, the Transit Circle and Sidereostatic telescopes.

-In November 2009, a number of UCC buildings were damaged by flooding.
+In November 2009, several UCC buildings were damaged by flooding.
 The floods also affected other parts of Cork City, with many students being evacuated from accommodation.
-The college authorities postponed academic activities for a week, and indicated that it would take until 2010 before all flood damaged property would be repaired.
+The college authorities postponed academic activities for a week, and indicated that it would take until 2010 before all flood-damaged property would be repaired.
 Particularly impacted was the newly opened Western Gateway Building, with the main lecture theatre requiring a total refit just months after opening for classes.